 The interventionist or person assisting you begins to work before the actual intervention occurs.
 Typically, they will meet up with you and anyone else who might offer them a useful perspective on the person suffering from addiction several times before the actual intervention occurs.
 Here are the things they can help you with:

 - Assembling Background Information: During these sessions, they will conduct a thorough investigation of the person’s drug or alcohol use and abuse.
 They will also seek to determine if there are any dual diagnoses present that could influence the addiction or the outcome.
 A person who has a co-occurring disorder often has symptoms that can partially inhibit their ability to clearly see the situation what the addiction has imposed upon them.
-It is important the the professional leading the intervention understand these disorders, so that they can take into account how they aggravate the addiction or how they may influence the intervention itself.
-At this point, the professional assembles information not only on the person that is need of treatment, but from the people that are going to be involved within the intervention.
+It is important the professional leading the intervention to understand these disorders so that they can take into account how they aggravate the addiction or how they may influence the intervention itself.
+At this point, the professional assembles information not only on the person that is need of treatment but from the people that are going to be involved within the intervention.
 This is so they can preemptively determine where things might go and how best to handle them.
-They will also discern what information that you have that might be useful or detrimental to integrate into the conversation.
+They will also discern what information you have that might be useful or detrimental to integrate into the conversation.

 - Researching And Choosing A Program: The professional that works with you can help advise you on treatment options and direct you towards programs that might work best for your loved one.
 They will help you to set about making a clearly defined treatment plan that you can present to your loved one, including setting goals and establishing boundaries.

 - Preparing And Outlining The Actual Intervention: For reasons that we discussed above, it is important that an intervention remain structured and focused.
 This helps to keep the discussion on track and away from overly emotional conversations that can derail the focus and impact.
 The professional will likely give you guidelines of things to say, and may even have you practice rehearsing them prior, that way things run smoothly and efficiently.
-They will help you to organize your thoughts in way that is most beneficial to the outcome.
-According to Mayo Clinic, an intervention: Provides specific examples of destructive behaviors and their impact on the addicted person and loved ones, offers a prearranged treatment plan with clear steps, goals and guidelines and spells out what each person will do if a loved one refuses to accept treatment.
+They will help you to organize your thoughts in a way that is most beneficial to the outcome.
+According to Mayo Clinic, an intervention: Provides specific examples of destructive behaviors and their impact on the addicted person and loved ones, offers a prearranged treatment plan with clear steps, goals, and guidelines and spells out what each person will do if a loved one refuses to accept treatment.
 The intervention specialist will help you in all three steps, but they will pay specific attention in directing you in the first and last steps, as these can be very personal and overwhelming tasks.
 They can help you to find clarity and confidence so that you can say things concisely and in a way that presents your loved one with the truth in the most edifying manner.

 - Transitioning To Treatment: A specialist can be helpful during the transition from the actual intervention to after, as they can help to make arrangements to have your loved one transported to the facility and make sure all the final details are in place.
 This helps to alleviate a lot of stress on the friends and family during a time that is already highly stressful.